skyscrapers/documentation/kubernetes/service_mesh.md

 ## Services

 To add a service to the mesh, a sidecar, init container and some labels need to be added to the deployment.
 On the initContainer you have the ability to ignore some incoming or outgoing ports for the deployment, excluding them from the service mesh.
-This can be used for outgoing MongoDB, MySQL, ... connections for example.
+This **must be used** for outgoing MongoDB, MySQL, ... connections for example.
 See the [Protocol support documentation](https://linkerd.io/2/adding-your-service/#server-speaks-first-protocols) for more info.

 ### labels